 The Argon laser is an alternative light source that is used during teeth whitening by bleaching the teeth.
-Dr. Frey also employs that laser to create a stronger bond during the placement of porcelain veneers by photo curing the resin composite.
-The Argon laser is available for Los Angeles area patients.
-The laser has been cleared by the FDA.
+Dr. Frey also employs that laser to create a stronger bond during the placement of porcelain veneers by photocuring the resin composite.
+The Argon laser is FDA approved and available for our Los Angeles area patients.

 The diode laser is considered a compact laser and is used for soft tissue laser dentistry procedures.
 Many patients find that laser dentistry with the diode laser is preferable to traditional dentistry due to the accuracy of the beam.
 Pain and swelling are greatly reduced as the laser beam’s accuracy minimizes damage to surrounding tissue.
 With the help of laser dentistry, several procedures can be performed during a single appointment.

 Using a Diode Laser to Lessen Erica’s Gummy Smile

 Laser Dental Treatments

 The most common soft tissue laser dentistry procedure provided at our Beverly Hills/LA cosmetic dentistry practice is gum line treatments.
 By using this laser dentistry technique, Dr. Frey can change the appearance of a smile through gum line manipulation.
 The diode laser can reshape a patient’s gums to create symmetry.
 The laser dentistry treatment will give smaller teeth a larger appearance while reducing the appearance of larger teeth.

 Laser Dentistry Patient Testimonial

 — Arthur Singer